Predicting polaron mobility in organic semiconductors with the Feynman variational approach: Introduction

+In organic electronic materials, the electron-phonon coupling is relatively strong versus the small kinetic energy of the charge carrier (i.e. a large effective mass, or equivalently a small transfer integral).
+Generally, this gives rise to a small-polaron, driven by local (rather than long-range dielectric) electron-phonon coupling.

+Recently the transient localisation theory~\cite{Fratini2016} combines band and hopping transport models via dynamic disorder, where thermal fluctuation leads to transiently localised states.
+An approach is developed in the relaxation time approximation, where propagation between these localisation events is coherent.

-To go beyond these limitations, a direct solution of the non-adiabatic dynamics is required.
-This becomes a full quantum-field problem as in the most simple case you are simulating a single electron, but interacting with an infinite field of vibrations (phonon quantisations).
+To bypass the empirical or modelling assumptions of these approaches, solving the non-adiabatic dynamics directly is necessary.
+This becomes a full quantum-field problem as you are simulating a single electron in the simplest case, but interacting with an infinite field of lattice vibrations (phonon quantisations).

-Recently Giannini and coworkers \cite{Giannini2019,Giannini2020} have developed a non-adiabatic surface-hopping based method, combined with electronic structure evaluation of the adiabatic and non-adiabatic electron transfer integrals, to predict mobility in crystalline semiconductors.
-A limitation of the method is that the simulation box must be sufficient to fully enclose the charge-carrier state \cite{Giannini2020}, and then the mobility is inferred by diffusion.
+Recently Giannini and coworkers~\cite{Giannini2019,Giannini2020} have developed a non-adiabatic surface-hopping-based method, combined with electronic structure evaluation of the adiabatic and non-adiabatic electron transfer integrals, to predict mobility in crystalline semiconductors.
+A limitation of the method is that the simulation box must be sufficient to fully enclose the charge-carrier state~\cite{Giannini2020}, and then the mobility is inferred by diffusion.

-Chang et al. \cite{Chang2022} recently developed a cumulant expansion of many-body-perturbation-theory combined with a linear response mobility method, to estimate the temperature-dependent electron mobility in crystalline Napthalene.
+Chang et al.~\cite{Chang2022} recently developed a cumulant expansion of many-body-perturbation-theory combined with a linear response mobility method, to estimate the temperature-dependent electron mobility in crystalline Naphthalene.

-A polaron theory which applies from weak to strong coupling is the celebrated Feynman variational approximation \cite{Feynman1955}.
-Formulated in the model Fr\"ohlich Hamiltonian for a continuum polaron with dielectrically mediated electron-phonon coupling (e.g. the infrared activity of phonon modes), this variational theory is accurate to a few percent in energy from weak to strong coupling.
-The method is based in the path-integral formulation of quantum mechanics, where the infinite degree of freedom of the phonon field is integrated out.
+One polaron theory that applies from weak to strong coupling is the celebrated Feynman variational approximation~\cite{Feynman1955}.
+Formulated in the model Fr\"ohlich Hamiltonian for a continuum polaron with dielectrically mediated electron-phonon coupling (i.e. the infrared activity of phonon modes), this variational theory is accurate to a few percent in energy from weak to strong coupling~\cite{Hahn2018}.
+The method is based on the path-integral formulation of quantum mechanics, where the infinite degrees of freedom of the phonon field are integrated out.
 The Lagrangian action associated with the true Fr\"ohlich Hamiltonian cannot be analytically integrated over, so instead a variational quasi-particle solution is made of the electron (hole) attached by a spring to a fictitious mass.
 This fictitious mass represents the phonon drag term.